Key Takeaways

 Identify a Pilot Project for Immediate Impact

-Choose a targeted pilot project that addresses a real pain point without overwhelming your team.
-A smart place to start is automating nurture emails for a single buyer persona, triggered by actions like whitepaper downloads.
-These projects typically run 2–4 weeks and offer measurable improvements in engagement9.
-Alternatively, set up predictive lead scoring based on historical CRM data.
-Both approaches provide quick insights while minimizing resource strain and technical risk.
+Choose a targeted pilot that addresses a real pain point but won’t overwhelm your team.
+A smart place to start?
+Automate nurture emails for a single buyer persona—say, C-suite leaders in your best-fit industry—triggered by actions such as whitepaper downloads.
+These projects typically run 2–4 weeks and offer measured, visible improvements in engagement.[9]

 Building Internal Alignment and Gaining Buy-In